 It’s so strange and worrying: your dog barks at the corner of the room!
 What is going on when they do this?
-Why does your dog bark at the corner of the room?
-And what if you have a senior dog?
-Why is your older dog barking at the corner?
-Is your dog sick if they bark at corners?
+Why is your dog barking at a corner of the room?
+And what if they’re an older dog?
+Does that many anything different?
+What about when your dog growls at the corner?

 To stop dog barking at corners: